sav-chris/SC2-Peep-Mod/readme.md

 These debugging commands are only available in test maps and not the ones in the `Maps` folder as those maps are meant for deployment.

+# Adding a new Map

+The steps for adding a new map are documented [here](https://github.com/sav-chris/SC2-Peep-Mod/issues/49)